hyperledger-archives/indy-sdk/doc/migration-guide-1.4.0-1.5.0.md

 ## A Developer Guide for Libindy migration

-There are some APIs that have been added/changed in Libindy 1.5.0.
 This document is written for developers using Libindy 1.4.0 to provide necessary information and to simplify their transition to API of Libindy 1.5.0.